waynewbishop/bishop-algorithms-swift/README.md

 Branches
 --------------------
 + master - The production branch.
 Clone or fork this repository for the latest copy
-+ develop - The active Swift 3.0 development branch.
-Swift 3.0 <a href="https://help.github.com/articles/creating-a-pull-request" target=_blank">pull requests</a> should be directed to this branch
++ develop - The active Swift 4.0 development branch.
+Swift 4.0 [pull requests](https://help.github.com/articles/creating-a-pull-request) should be directed to this branch